-The Natural Resources Planning Taskforce has elaborated that the long-term vision for CNMI's natural resources is to ensure healthy ecosystems that support sustainable use, research, education, and preservation, as well as provisioning ecosystem services and nature-based solutions for people, prosperity, and planet where:
+The Natural Resources Planning Taskforce has elaborated that the long-term vision for CNMl's natural resources is to ensure healthy ecosystems that support sustainable use, research, education, and preservation, as well as provisioning ecosystem services and nature-based solutions for people, prosperity, and planet where:

 - Sustainable Use.
-To promote sustainable use and conservation of the CNMI's natural resources on land and in water that can meet development needs sustainably and preserves the integrity of these natural resources for future generations, including meeting local and regional conservation targets and policies that aim to protect people as well as the built and natural environments including cultural resources, provisioning uses, and aesthetic enjoyment. - Research, Education, and Preservation.
+To promote sustainable use and conservation of the CNMI's natural resources on land and in water that meet development needs sustainably and preserves the integrity of these natural resources for future generations, including meeting local and regional conservation targets and policies that aim to protect people as well as the built and natural environments including cultural resources, provisioning uses, and aesthetic enjoyment. - Research, Education, and Preservation.
 To promote research and education about the CNMI's natural resources to acknowledge and support local stewardship, conservation management, and cultural practices that are integral to the CNMI community. - Support Ecosystem Services and Nature-Based Solutions.
-Sustainable use, management, and conservation of natural systems will protect and promote the delivery of ecosystem services and implementation of green infrastructure and nature-based solutions to economically and efficiently mitigate the impacts of extreme weather events and maintain critical functions that support people, prosperity, and our healthy environment.
+Sustainable use, management, and conservation of natural systems will protect and promote the delivery of ecosystem services and implementation and maintenance of green infrastructure and nature-based solutions to economically and efficiently mitigate the impacts of extreme weather events and maintain critical functions that support people, prosperity, and our healthy environment.

-The Natural Resources (NR) Taskforce focuses on SDGs 13, 14, and 15, which together help to achieve the CNMI's constitutional aim of ensuring a clean and health environment.
-Key excerpts from the Resources Report as well as draft updated goal statements and objectives are outlined here.
-SDG 17, "Partnerships" is especially cross-cutting and is discussed at the closing of these taskforce-specific summary sections.
-The visions, goals, and objectives outlined here are further visualized in the "Implementation Plan" at the close of this document, which details short- and mid-term objectives to support progress towards long-term goals as well as lead agencies and key partnerships.
+The Natural Resources (NR) Taskforce focuses on SDGs 13, 14, and 15, which help achieve the CNMI's constitutional aim of ensuring a clean and healthy environment.
+Key excerpts from the ResourcesReport as well as draft updated goal statements and objectives are outlined here.
+SDG 17, "Partnerships," is especially cross-cutting and is discussed at closing these taskforce-specific summary sections.
+The visions, goals, and objectives outlined here are further visualized in the "Implementation Plan" at the close of this document, which details short- and mid-term objectives to support progress towards long-term goals and lead agencies and critical partnerships.
 This living document is intended to identify the necessary and sufficient next steps that will support cross-cutting sustainability outcomes across sectors while enabling each Taskforce grouping to leverage existing resources and fill gaps to meet the shared vision of sustainable growth and protection of the scarce human and natural resources of the CNMI for all.
-Critical 10-year visions and metrics for each of the SDG focal areas are outlined here and detailed further in the following subsections.
+Critical 10-year visions and metrics for each SDG focal area are outlined here and detailed further in the following subsections.

-- By 2030, OPD and the PDAC have incorporated climate action planning needs across resource management sectors for the next CSDP update; - By 2030, reduce risks from climate impacts for communities within flood zones and on low-lying islands through flood zone map updates, implementation of education and outreach programs, application of current building codes, and permitting incentives; - By 2030, PSS with support from the NR Taskforce, planning, and other education partners, has expanded climate considerations into integrated into public school science and social studies curriculum through place-
+- By 2030, OPD and the PDAC have incorporated climate action planning needs across resource management sectors for the next CSDP update; - By 2030, reduce risks from climate impacts for communities within flood zones and on low-lying islands through flood zone map updates, implementation of education and outreach programs, application of current building codes, and permitting incentives; - By 2030, PSS, with support from the NR Taskforce, planning, and other education partners have expanded climate considerations which are integrated into public school science and social studies curriculum through place-based and service-learning opportunities that include Chamorro and Carolinian language and cultural studies.

-- By 2030, there are interagency programs to support active management of prioritized in-water resources and management areas reflected in the CSDP update and at least 50% of marine resources are being effectively managed through site-specific management plans; - Meet or exceed local and regional conservation targets.
+- By 2030, there will be interagency programs to support the active management of prioritized in-water resources and management areas reflected in the CSDP update, and at least 50% of marine resources are being effectively managed through site-specific management plans; - Meet or exceed local and regional conservation targets.